MARY LOUISE KELLY, Host:

 LIASSON: That's state Senator Jonathan Paton, one of the Republicans running for Congress in the 8th district of Arizona.
 He voted for his state's new immigration law in the state legislature.
 As for the federal government, he says:

-Sen. PATON: We're not asking for more laws we're asking for them to enforce the laws that they already have, and to take that seriously.
+LOUISE KELLY: We're not asking for more laws - we're asking for them to enforce the laws that they already have, and to take that seriously.

 LIASSON: You mean if somebody is here illegally, they should be arrested and deported?